 Key Takeaway: Pets are family members, too.
 There is an increasing demand for dog parks, particularly in urban areas, and a great opportunity to bring the community together in a fun (and profitable!) way.

 All children love to play.
 Unfortunately, a traditional playground can present many barriers for people with different abilities.
-That’s why our corporate partner, Little Tikes Commercial, offers a full line of accessible playground equipment that benefits ALL children – including those with assistive devices, such as a wheelchair.
+That’s why our corporate partner, Little Tikes Commercial, offers a full line of inclusive playground equipment that benefits ALL children – including those with assistive devices, such as a wheelchair.

 The latest product from Little Tikes Commercial is the Quiet Grove, a calming and sensory-friendly area for a child to rest when they are feeling overstimulated.
 Contact All Inclusive Rec to discuss bringing a Quiet Grove or other accessible equipment to your playground or play area.